Leo the Lion (MGM): Parodies

-Another parody MGM used for its own logo appeared in Roman Polanski's 1967 film, The Fearless Vampire Killers.
+Another spoof MGM used for its own logo appeared in Roman Polanski's 1967 film, The Fearless Vampire Killers.
 Here, the lion morphs into a creepy-looking cartoon vampire with blood dripping from its mouth; in the European version, after a short introductory cartoon, Leo zooms in and roars as the cartoon's two main characters cower in fear, then grows saber-teeth (like the extinct cat Smilodon) as they run off.

-The 1983 Canadian beer-themed comedy film Strange Brew opens with a one-off version of the MGM logo where the lion belches within one second of the fade-in.
+The 1983 comedy film Strange Brew starring Bob and Doug Mackenzie of SCTV opens with a one-off version of the MGM logo where the lion belches within one second of the fade-in.
 Then the lion grunts and the camera begins a sweeping dolly move to the right and then the rear of the logo.
-Behind the logo, Rick Moranis and Dave Thomas as Bob and Doug McKenzie are trying to goad the sedated lion into roaring.
-Thomas (as Doug) says, "Maybe I oughta crank his tail, eh?
-That oughta start him up."
-He then begins cranking the lion's tail, yelling "start up, eh!"
-When the lion stirs, Moranis (as Bob) says "Oh, jeez, he's getting mad, eh?"
-Then, in a breaking of the fourth wall, they both notice the camera and run to their Great White North set to begin the movie.
-The lion also growled during that scene.
-The 1981 roar was reused.
+Behind the logo, Rick Moranis and Dave Thomas as Bob and Doug McKenzie are trying to goad the lethargic lion into roaring by "cranking his tail"; then, in a breaking of the fourth wall, they both notice the camera and run to their Great White North set to begin the movie.
+The lion also growls during the scene (The 1981 roar was reused).

 In The Pink Panther (2006), starring Steve Martin, Leo starts roaring, but is then interrupted as Inspector Clouseau opens the circle like a door, looking around the place before leaving.
-The Pink Panther character appears behind him unnoticed, cleverly smirking, and closes the door immediately afterwards, leaving Leo confused.
+The Pink Panther character appears behind him unnoticed, cleverly smirking and closes the door immediately afterwards, leaving Leo confused.

 In The Crocodile Hunter: Collision Course (2002), Leo is replaced with a saltwater crocodile.
 A trailer for the film features a lion different from the standard lion; Steve Irwin also appears and breaks the fourth wall by briefly addressing the viewers.

 In an episode of Sidekick called "Trevor the Hero", the title card has Eric as the drama mask and Trevor in the logo acting like the MGM Lion.

 The Steven Universe episode "Lion 2: the Movie" ends with Steven's pet lion, Lion, appearing in a spoof of the MGM logo.
 MGM parodied their logo in several of their cartoons.